jasl/activeentity/README.md

 #### `subset` validation

-Because Active Entity supports array attribute, for some reason, we may want to test values of an array attribute are all included in a given set.
+Because Active Entity supports array attribute, for some reason, you may want to test values of an array attribute are all included in a given set.

 Active Entity provides `subset` validation to achieve that, it usage similar to `inclusion` or `exclusion`